microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganization-post-tenants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new [multiTenantOrganizationMember](../resources/multitenantorganizationmember.md) object.
 Adds a tenant to a multi-tenant organization.
+The added tenant is in the pending state until the administrator of the added tenant joins the multi-tenant organization.
+Note that a tenant can be part of only one multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).